Kev868/Personal-Website/README.md

 # Personal Site — Lingfeng Kevin Ge

 Single-page hi-fi portfolio. **`index.html` is self-contained** — embedded CSS + inline JS + inline SVG, no build step, no external libraries beyond Google Fonts.
 Open it directly in a browser.
+Hosted in Vercel

 ## What's inside the page